Sakib-Hossain23/Event/README.md

-# Tech Summit
+# Tech Summit Event

-This is a Tech Summit Website built using HTML, CSS, JavaScript, SCSS, and Bootstrap.
+This is a Time Countdown Tech Summit Event Website built using HTML, CSS, JavaScript, SCSS, and Bootstrap.
 It's designed to be responsive and user-friendly.

 # Features